Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 === Convolutional Neural Network
 A convolutional neural network (CNN) is a specialized artificial neural network employing convolutional layers that automatically learn hierarchical patterns and features from inputs.
 These convolutional layers consist of filters sliding across the input, performing convolutions to extract local features.
-In this thesis, sequantial data (an array of measurements) should be classified.
+In this thesis, sequential data (an array of measurements) should be classified.
 Therefore, the CNN has been chosen due to its ability to process time series and sequential data with one dimensional filters.
-These filters detect low-level patterns in the sequential data, while subsequent layers combine these features to recognize higher-level patterns.
+These filters detect low-level patterns in the sequential data while subsequent layers combine these features to recognize higher-level patterns.
 The CNN in this thesis consists of convolutional, max pooling, and fully connected layers.
 Pooling layers downsample the feature maps, reducing the spatial dimensions of the data and increasing computational efficiency.
 Fully connected layers process the extracted features to make the classification.